deepchecks/deepchecks/README.md

 <h1 align="center">
-   Deepchecks: Continuous Validation for AI & ML: Testing, CI & Monitoring
+   Deepchecks - Continuous Validation for AI & ML: Testing, CI & Monitoring
 </h1>

 Deepchecks is a holistic open-source solution for all of your AI & ML validation needs,